poiyomi/PoiyomiDocs/docs/special-fx/glitter.md

 - `Type`: **Float**, Range: `0.0 - 40.0`

 Maximum brightness level for the glitter.
-At `0`, the glitter will be completely dark.
-At `1`, the glitter will always have the maximum brightness.
+At `0`, the glitter will always be completely invisible.

 ## Glitter Bias